moby/moby/docs/reference/commandline/daemon.md

 automatically marked as insecure as of Docker 1.3.2.
 It is not recommended to rely on this, as it may change in the future.

+## Legacy Registries

+Enabling `--no-legacy-registry` forces a docker daemon to only interact with registries which support the V2 protocol.
+Specifically, the daemon will not attempt `push`, `pull` and `login` to v1 registries.
+The exception to this is `search` which can still be performed on v1 registries.

 ## Running a Docker daemon behind a HTTPS_PROXY

 When running inside a LAN that uses a `HTTPS` proxy, the Docker Hub